 In this study, we employed a quantitative approach to explore the correlations between various symptoms of SSCD and listening effort and fatigue.
-The SSCD syndrome is characterized by both vestibular and cochlear symptoms, which may contribute to the experience of listening effort, mental fatigue, and physical fatigue.19 Although SSCD is well known for the mentioned symptoms, it also has cognitive effects like brain fog, which patients have reported.6 The term "listening effort" has been defined as the cognitive exertion associated with focusing on and comprehending an auditory message, and it is influenced by external factors such as speech degradation and noise, as well as internal factors such as hearing impairment and cognition.
-On the other hand, "fatigue" is defined as "extreme tiredness resulting from mental or physical exertion".9 fatigue as a symptom, a finding that had not been previously documented.7 This fatigue is believed to arise from the constant stress imposed on the brain due to exposure to loud sounds, whether originating from within the body or the external environment.
-Moreover, individuals with SSCD must maintain a state of constant alertness as they strive to avoid exposure to such sounds.7
+SSCD syndrome is characterized by both vestibular and cochlear symptoms, which may contribute to the experience of listening effort, mental fatigue, and physical fatigue.
+Although SSCD is well known for the mentioned symptoms, it also has cognitive effects like brain fog, which patients have reported.
+The term "listening effort" has been defined as the cognitive exertion associated with focusing on and comprehending an auditory message, and it is influenced by external factors, such as speech degradation and noise, as well as internal factors, such as hearing impairment and cognition.
+On the other hand, "fatigue" is defined as "extreme tiredness resulting from mental or physical exertion".

+Öhman et al. made a noteworthy observation by reporting that patients with SSCD experience mental fatigue as a symptom, a finding that had not been previously documented.
+This fatigue is believed to arise from the constant stress imposed on the brain due to exposure to loud sounds, whether originating from within the body or the external environment.
+Moreover, individuals with SSCD must maintain a state of constant alertness to avoid exposure to such sounds.